HaloZero/FEWD_Curriculum_24/Week_06_Review_Refactor/11_lab/README.md

 *	Demo the site to students and ask them to recreate the memory game.

 *	Students will have the entire class to build the memory game.
 The goal of this exercise is to divide and conquer.
-Students should write pseudo code first and think through each functionality.
+As always, before writing any JS students should have all functionality written out in pseudo code.
+Some students get lazy and skip the pseudo code.
+DO NOT LET THEM DO THIS.
+It will only cause you pain.

 *	They should start by completing the HTML for the game (game container, game cards, reset buttons, etc).
 Time box this section to 20 min.